-For first year of the Sprott Employability Passport (Business Career Preparation Requirement) students will engage and participate in four badges by successfully completing and submitting all requirements below to complete BUSI 1995:
+For BUSI 1996, Sprott Employability Passport (Business Career Preparation Requirement) students will engage and participate in two badges by successfully completing and submitting all requirements below to complete BUSI 1996:

 1. Career Management: Attend a MANDATORY Business Resume Workshop and develop a draft resume.